lenushealth/feedback/.github/issue_template.md

 * **Please describe the feature you are looking for**
 * **What is the motivation behind your request for this feature**
 * **What is the use case for changing the existing behavior to support your feature request?**
+* **Give if an idea of the priority you would place on the implementing of this feature?**
+  - Would you say that without this feature the platform does not meet your meets?
+  - Is the feature something that would improve your experience using the platform?
+  - Is the feature something that is a "nice to have" or something that other health platforms support?
 ---